badgeteam/badgehub-api/README.md

 [BadgeHub Schema](https://drawsql.app/teams/badge-team/diagrams/simplified-database)

-## Production container
+## - Production -

-In production, use the production docker compose file.
+In production, use the production docker compose file `docker-compose-production.yml`.
 The `NODE_ENV` environment file is set to `production`, there's no watcher and PM2 is used to run Node.js multithreaded.